jcw780/lithium/lithium-fabric-mixin-config.md

 Requirements:
 - `mixin.util.block_tracking=true`

-### `mixin.experimental.entity.block_caching.block_touching`
-(default: `true`)
-Use the block listening system to skip block touching (like cactus touching).
-Requirements:
-- `mixin.util.block_tracking=true`

-### `mixin.experimental.entity.block_caching.fire_lava_touching`
-(default: `true`)
-Skip searching for fire or lava in the burn time countdown logic when they are not on fire and the result does not make a difference.
-Also use the block listening system to cache whether the entity is touching fire or lava.

 ### `mixin.experimental.entity.block_caching.fluid_pushing`
 (default: `true`)
 Use the block listening system to cache entity fluid interaction when not touching fluid currents.